pranavCU-sys/ETH-PROOF-Beginner-Course/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "pranavToken" contract from the dropdown menu, and then click on the "Deploy" button.

-   1. Deploy the MyToken contract to a supported Ethereum network.
+   1. Deploy the pranavToken contract to a supported Ethereum network.

    2. Once deployed, you can interact with the contract by calling the following functions: